 Individual, family and philanthropic investors are exploring how they can increase the impact of their social investment by understanding these new opportunities that are emerging.

-Some commentators believe the social economy has the potential to grow to $32 billion over the next decade .
-Evans and Partners is committed to acting as an intermediary to create opportunities for investment at scale while also facilitating thought leadership and encouraging better understanding between parties.
+Evans and Partners is committed to acting as an intermediary to create opportunities for investment at scale while also facilitating thought leadership and encouraging increased understanding between parties.

 Impact Investment Perspectives for Australian Superannuation Funds